 Look around for good examples in the immediate area for design inspiration.
-The porch should not be too dominant in relation to the overall façade - the rule of thumb is that the porch should not be more than about 2m deep and a maximum of about one third of the width of the main elevation but the appropriate dimensions will vary according to the size of the elevation of the building on which the porch is located.
+The porch should not be too dominant in relation to the overall façade - the rule of thumb is that the porch should not be more than about 2m deep and a maximum of about one third of the width of the main elevation but the appropriate dimensions will vary according to the size of the elevation of the building on which the

-The porch roof should not project any higher than the underside of the first floor window sills and follow the pitch of the main roof where possible.
-On Dartmoor it is usual for the porch door to be opposite the main door rather than on the side.
+The porch roof should not project any window sills and follow the pitch of the is usual for the porch door to be opposite the main door rather than on the side.